1¾lbbeef chuck, cut into 1-inch chunks & excess fat removed

 Preheat the oven to 325 degrees.

-Make the beef stew by cooking the bacon pieces in a large cast iron skillet over medium heat until cooked through and the fat has rendered down.
+Make the stew by cooking the bacon pieces in a large cast-iron skillet over medium heat until cooked through and the fat has rendered.
 Remove the bacon with a slotted spoon and place it on a paper towel.
+Remove all but 1 tablespoon of bacon grease from the skillet; set the remaining bacon grease aside.

 Add the minced garlic and cook, stirring constantly, for 30 seconds.
-Add the tomato paste and cook, stirring constantly, for 45 seconds.

-Add the flour and cook, stirring it into the onion mixture constantly, for 2 minutes.
-Add the red wine and whisk until the mixture is well combined and reduced a bit, about 2 minutes.
+Add the red wine and whisk until the mixture is well combined and reduced, about 2 minutes.

-Place the butter into the milk and heat in the microwave for 30 seconds; season with some sea salt and freshly cracked pepper, to taste.
+Place the butter into the milk and heat it in the microwave for 30 seconds.
+Season it with some sea salt and freshly cracked pepper to taste.
 Pour the milk mixture onto the potatoes.
-Mash the potatoes using a hand masher or hand mixer until creamy and smooth.
-Taste and season with more sea salt and freshly cracked pepper, if needed.

 Remove the beef stew from the oven and immediately turn the oven up to 375 degrees.

 Skim off any fat from the surface of the stew.
 Remove the thyme sprigs and bay leaves.
 Taste and season with sea salt and freshly cracked pepper, to taste.
-Add the fresh peas and stir to combine.

 Place the skillet on a baking sheet in case it bubbles over while cooking.
 Bake for 20 minutes, or until the potatoes are starting to turn golden.